Parallel joint scientific consultation with regulators and health technology assessment bodies

 For more information see:

-Applicants wishing EUnetHTA 21 to take part in a parallel joint scientific consultation procedure should respond to a EUnetHTA 21 open call for joint scientific consultation, in line with the latest version of the joint guidance on parallel joint scientific consultation.
+Applicants wishing EUnetHTA 21 to take part in a parallel joint scientific consultation procedure should respond to an EUnetHTA 21 open call for joint scientific consultation, in line with the latest version of the joint guidance.

-For the latest information on EUnetHTA 21 open calls for joint scientific consultation, please see the EUnetHTA 21 website:
+For the latest information on open calls for joint scientific consultation, see the EUnetHTA 21 website:

-Joint guidance is available, which explains how to apply for the parallel consultation procedure, the actions for each party and timelines:
+Joint guidance is available below which explains how to apply for the parallel consultation procedure, the actions for each party and timelines.

-- Dates of 2021 Scientific Advice Working Party (SAWP) meetings and deadlines for submission of scientific advice, protocol assistance, qualification of biomarkers and parallel consultation (EMA / EUnetHTA) requests
+Dates of 2021 Scientific Advice Working Party (SAWP) meetings and deadlines for submission of scientific advice, protocol assistance, qualification of biomarkers and parallel consultation (EMA / EUnetHTA) requests (PDF/224.37 KB)

 Common templates are also available, which medicine developers should use for notifying EMA and EUnetHTA 21 of their intent to participate and provide information and questions as part of the procedure: